briggzi31/Quantized_Image_Captioning/README.md

 # Quantized_Image_Captioning
-This holds our work for the final project in CSE 493G
+This holds our work for the final project in CSE 493G.
+Our written paper can be found [here](https://github.com/briggzi31/Quantized_Image_Captioning/blob/main/Quantizing_Image_Captioning.pdf).

 ## Conda Environment Versioning